jazdev/genreXpose/docs/README.md

 * ```TEST_DIR``` - This is the directory where the test music is located
 * ```GENRE_LIST``` - This is a list of the available genre types that you can use.
 Modify this list if you want to work with a subset of the available genres.

+Set these three variables according to your system before proceeding to the next steps.

 ###3.
 The Dataset